garabavlad/FlaskPy-Blog/README.md

 ## Database
- The database credentials can be seen [here](./flasky/views.py), as I intend to leave them public.
+ The database credentials can be seen below, as I intend to leave them public for testing purposes.

  ``` json
  {